-If x_1 is fixed to a wrong value (11 instead of 10, bias equal to +10%), then estimation of x_2 and x_3 is biased, see Figure 19 (blue right plot).
+If x_1 is fixed to awrong value (11 instead of 10, 10% error), then estimation of x_2 and x_3 is biased,see Figure 18.
 In that case, error due to fixed parameter (bias) is even higher than error due to noise measurement (variance).
-The condition number is better (227) for the simultaneous estimation of only 2 parameters (x_2 and x_3) but care has to be taken on the fixed value of x_1 : this illustrates the 'bias-variance trade-off'.
+The condition number is better (106) for the simultaenous estimation of only 2 parameters but care has to be taken on the fixed value of x_1 : thisillustrates the 'bias-variance trade-off'.